IBM/batch-job-analytics/README.md

 When you complete this sample project, you will understand how to:

-* Extract batch job operation data from SMF type 30 records
+* Extract batch job operation data from SMF Type 30 records
 * Explore log data to get insights about batch job elapsed time
 * Use several algorithms to predict batch job elapsed time
 * Identify candidates of abnormal batch job instances and business transaction volume